Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Acknowledgement

 \section{Acknowledgement}

+The authors would like to thank the anonymous referees for their insightful comments and valuable suggestions which helped to improve the manuscript.
 One of the author A. Arul Anne Elden would like to thank M. Suman Kalyan, S. Siva Nasarayya Chari and Asweel Ahmed A. Jaleel for fruitful discussions, and also thank T. Kiran for useful discussions and critical reading of the manuscript.